GLOBAL MARKETS-Draghi drives euro to 4-1/2 year low

 “Many of the themes that were in vogue heading into the end of the year remain very much firmly in place,” said Callum Henderson, global head of FX research for Standard Chartered Bank in Singapore.
 “The U.S. recovery is not stellar but it’s certainly materially better than in most places in the G10.”

 China on Thursday reported its official Purchasing Managers’ Index (PMI) slipped to 50.1 in December, the lowest level of 2014 and barely in expansion territory.
-That blow was softened by a rise in the service sector PMI to 54.1.
-(Editing by Susan Fenton)
+That blow was softened by a rise in the service sector PMI to 54.1. (editing by John Stonestreet)